 Typical hazards & measures

-Inadequate safety equipment
+Inadequate safety briefing

 How to use this template